davatorium/rofi/doc/rofi-manpage.markdown

 `-e` *message*

   Popup a message dialog (used internally for showing errors) with *message*.
   Message can be multi-line.

 ### Other

 '-pid' *path*

   Make **rofi** create a pid file and check this on startup.
-Avoiding multiple copies running simultaneous.
+Avoiding multiple copies running simultaneously.
 This is useful when running **rofi** from a keybinding daemon.

 ### Debug